NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. We need to isolate them from the high-voltage supply, both physically and electrically.
 2. We need to provide adequate “decoupling capacitance” to minimize noise due to digital switching.
 3. We need to provide low-resistance path between the component and `3V3` and the components and `GND`.
-4. Correctly layout the voltage regulator.
+4. Correctly layout the voltage regulator according to the guidance in the datasheet.

 For the high-current supply (`VBAT` and `BAT_GND`), here are the key considerations: